internetfriendsforever/workshops.today/tutorials/03-animating-with-time.md

 # Animating with time

+Building on the previous tutorials [Drawing graphics](01-drawing-graphics.md) and [Making interactions](02-making-interactions.md), we will learn how to animate our programs with time (↻⤸⤾⟳) using HTML and plain JavaScript.

 If we introduce the concept of time, or a clock into our program, we can make things move independently of interaction.

-A nice way to get a clock tick into your code is a function called `requestAnimationFrame`.
+A nice way to get a clock tick into your code is a function called `window.requestAnimationFrame`.
 This will send in a clock tick as the first argument to your function every time the browser is ready to update.
 On modern computers this aims to be around every 60th of a second or every ~16.67ms.

 ```html
 <body>